claresudbery/clare-wiki-ably/pages/coding/tools/visual-studio-code.md

   - Cmd + o - open a file (but it has to be recently opened or already open?)
+  - Cmd + p (Quick Open) to quickly search and open a file by its name.

   - Cmd + shift + o - search for a symbol